-This interim housing facility will provide emergency shelter, hygiene, storage, food services and case management to individuals experiencing homelessness.
-Additional services may include job training, group therapy, resume building and other workshops.
-Project operations will include employees scheduled in shifts throughout the day with site security provided on a 24/7 basis or per a security plan consistent with the Los Angeles Homeless Services Authority's (LAHSA) standards.
-The homeless shelter will be operated consistent with LAHSA's program requirements for crisis and bridge shelters including, but not limited to, LAHSA's Scope of Required Services and Program Standards, as noted in the references section.
-A third-party service provider, County, and/or LAHSA will operate the Project for the City, and it is anticipated that a lease or similar operating and/or funding agreements may be executed with the service provider, County, and/or LAHSA.
+The 15-bed Bridge Home facility, which was constructed using a prefabricated shipping container, opened on September 21, 2020, and will continue to be operated consistent with the Los Angeles Homeless Services Authority's (LAHSA) program requirements for bridge shelters including, but not limited to, Crisis Housing Program for All Populations Scope of Required Services (LAHSA, 2020-2021).
+A third-party service provider, e.g., 1736 FCC, will operate the Project for the City, as it has been for the past three years, and it is anticipated that a lease, lease extension, or similar operating and/or funding agreements may be executed with the service provider, County, and/or LAHSA.